atsarkesh/UNet_vgg16/README.md

 # Neonatal Hypoxic-Ischemic Encephalopathy (HIE) Lesion Segmentation in MRI Using Deep Learning

 This project focuses on the segmentation of neonatal hypoxic-ischemic encephalopathy (HIE) lesions using MRI scans.
 Using deep learning methods, particularly the U-Net model with a VGG16 backbone, this project aims to improve diagnostic accuracy by segmenting small, diffuse lesions in neonates affected by HIE.
+Dataset The BONBID-HIE dataset is used for the HIE lesion segmentation challenge at the Medical Image Computing and Computer Assisted Intervention (MICCAI) 2023 annual conference in October 2023.
+Information about the HIE challenges, including data storage and download, can be found on the [HIE Challenge homepage](https://hiechallenge.github.io/).

 ## Table of Contents